anoadragon453/matrix-reminder-bot/README.md

 the reminder text:

 ```
-!remindme every 1w, tuesday, take out the trash
+!remindme every 1w; tuesday; take out the trash
 ```

 ```
-!remindroom every 5m, 1m, you are loved
+!remindroom every 5m; 1m; you are loved
 ```

 ### Cron-style reminders